KEVIN-VN642/Build-a-database-for-a-restaurant-using-MySQL/Readme.md

 ## Scope of Work

-Before constructing a database for Little Lemon, we need Below are the details about scope of work:
+Before building the database for Little Lemon, it's important to define the scope of work.
+The details are outlined below:
 - Design a proper data model to show entities and their relationship (ERD) in MySQL Workbench
 - Perform forward engineer to transform data model into data schema
 - Perform data engineering task from excel file then insert clean data into MyQL tables